 This treatment consists of the mother taking a 250 mg capsule orally three times a day.

-- Care for your breast and nipples for pain (read more on nipple pain page)
+- Care for your breast and nipples for pain (Read more about nipple pain)

-- Do not rub breast milk into your nipples while you have a yeast infection (yeast thrives in milk)
+- Do not rub breast milk into your nipples, while you have a yeast infection (yeast thrives on milk)

 - Eat less foods containing high amounts of sugar and/or yeast.